Report a Bug

 Bugs are errors in the system.
 If you find a bug in your Omeka Classic installation, please let us know.

-Users of varying technical skill will report bugs in different places.
+Users of varying technical skill report bugs in different places.

 We encourage novice users to post bugs to the Omeka Classic Forum if they think something is broken, but don't know why.
 If you believe it is an issue with a certain plugin or theme, use the Forum categories for those.

-If you are unsure whether it is code within a plugin/theme or an interaction best solved with the core code itself, bring it to our attention in the Forum first and we can direct you.
-Be careful not to post Classic issues in the S forum or repository, and vice versa.
+If you are unsure whether it is code within a plugin/theme or an interaction best solved within the core code itself, bring it to our attention on the Forum first and we can direct you or take it on ourselves.
+Be careful not to post Omeka Classic issues in the Omeka S forum or repository, and vice versa.

-If you would like to suggest a solution in code along with your bug report, please use Github to do so.
+If you would like to suggest a solution in code along with your bug report, please use Github to do so by creating a branch and submitting a pull request.